firebase/firebase-cpp-sdk/README.md

 cmake --build . --target firebase_analytics
 ```

-Note that you can provide a different generator on the configure step, for
+**Note:** You can provide a different generator on the configure step, for
 example to generate a project for Visual Studio 2017, you could run:

 ``` bash